 Since 1995, at least thirty-one states have enacted laws banning so-called partial-birth abortions.
 Although many of these laws have not taken effect because of temporary or permanent injunctions, they remain contentious to both pro-life advocates and those who support a woman's right to choose.
 The concern over partial-birth abortions has been shared by Congress.
 Congress passed bans on partial-birth abortions in both the 104th and 105th Congresses.
-Unable to overcome presidential vetoes during both Congressional terms, the Partial-Birth Abortion Ban Act was reintroduced in the 106th Congress.
-S. 1692 was passed by the Senate on October 21, 1999.
-A companion bill, H.R.
-3660, was passed by the House on April 5, 2000.
-Although the House requested a conference, no further action was taken.
+Unable to overcome presidential vetoes during both Congressional terms, the Partial-Birth Abortion Ban Act has been reintroduced in each successive Congress.
+In October 2003, Congress approved S. 3, the Partial-Birth Abortion Ban Act of 2003.
+The measure was signed by the President on November 5, 2003.